 The goal of the experiment is to evaluate the performance of the proposed method when compared with the hit timing labeled by human.
-We use the plots of precision-recall and F-measures to evaluate the performance, with a tolerance of 0.05 second.
+We use the plots of precision-recall and F-measures to evaluate the performance, with a tolerance of 0.05 s.
 The onset peak-picking threshold is set to a ratio the max value of the onset strength curve, with the ratio being 0.04 to 0.4, with a step of 0.04.
-The precision-recall and F-measure plots are illustrated in Fig. 9 (a) and (b), respectively.
+The precision-recall and F-measure plots are illustrated in Fig. 9(a) and (b), respectively.

-As shown in Fig 9 (a), most of the precision-recall curves with HPSS are better than those without HPSS, indicating the necessity of using HPSS for hit-timing generation.
-The corresponding F-measure curves shown in Fig. 9 (b) also demonstrate the effectiveness of HPSS, which enable us to identify onsets based on different criteria for harmonic and percussive sources.
+As shown in Fig. 9(a), most of the precision-recall curves with HPSS are better than those without HPSS, indicating the necessity of using HPSS for hit-timing generation.
+The corresponding F-measure curves shown in Fig. 9(b) also demonstrate

+TABLE I NUMBERS OF HIT-TIMING LISTS FOR VARIOUS GENRES AND DIFFICULTY LEVELS IN OUR DATA SET FOR THE EXPERIMENT OF HIT-TIMING GENERATION the effectiveness of HPSS, which enable us to identify onsets based on different criteria for harmonic and percussive sources.
 We have also performed Wilcoxon signed rank test [46] on the pairwise results w/o HPSS.
 The test result shows a p-value of 0.002 at the significance level $\alpha_p = 0.05$, which indicates the significance of using HPSS.
 However, although the onset detection with HPSS does improve the performance, it does make more mistakes when dealing with harmonic instruments and human vocals.
 One way to tackle this problem is to use different weights for different frequency bins when computing spectral flux.
 This will be a major direction of our future work.